Original air date: 1/17/2000 (produced in 1999)

 - Warm Milk Helps You Sleep: SpongeBob goes to the kitchen to whip up some warm milk and a seanut butter sandwich to make him sleep again.
 One bite of the sandwich and he promptly goes to sleep on the table, spilling his milk, and leaving the fridge door open, thus kicking off the plot.

 - Women Are Wiser: Between Sandy and Patrick, Sandy is obviously the wiser option for SpongeBob's health.
-Both Gary and Mr. Krabs did nothing for SpongeBob other than just ignore or shoo him away.
+Mr. Krabs could only send Spongebob home due to the latters illness, while Gary secretly followed his owner just to warn Krabs about the suds.

 - Working Through the Cold: SpongeBob attempts this, but Krabs sees how sick he is and sends him home to take it easy.